sbh123/ComboTree/README.md

 **CPU flag**:

-- *flush*: clflush OR clflushopt OR clwb
+- *clflush*: clflush OR clflushopt OR clwb
 - *streaming store*: sse2 OR avx2 OR avx512vl
 - *bit instruction*: bmi1 AND bmi2